loopbackio/loopback-next/docs/site/Model.md

 LB4 supports creating a model that allows both well-defined but also arbitrary extra properties for **NoSQL** databases such as MongoDB.
 You need to disable `strict` mode in model settings.
-Besides modifying model settings directly, it can also be done through the CLI by setting `allowed free-from properties` to true by saying yes when given this prompt and telling TypeScript to allow arbitrary additional properties to be set on model instances.
+Besides modifying model settings directly, it can also be done through the CLI by setting
+`Allow additional (free-form) properties` to `true` by saying yes when given this prompt and telling TypeScript to allow arbitrary additional properties to be set on model instances.

 ```ts
 @model({settings: {strict: false}})